deis/example-play/README.md

 # Play Quick Start Guide

-This guide will walk you through deploying a Python application on Deis.
+This guide will walk you through deploying a Play application on Deis.

 ## Prerequisites